-Wingéd Creature
+Wingèd Creature

 by Joyce Wilson

-I would have raised an early summer storm,
+The night had raised an early summer storm,

-And yet the morning sent me fluttering.
+And then the morning sent me fluttering.

 Your garden stones, inviting and so warm,